Azure/reliable-web-app-pattern-dotnet/demo.md

   > It will take a few minutes for the App Service to restart.
 When it restarts, the application will use the `Api:App:RetryDemo` configuration.
 You need to restart the App Service any time you update a configuration value unless you're using the [sentinal key](https://learn.microsoft.com/azure/azure-app-configuration/enable-dynamic-configuration-aspnet-core) approach.

 To see these recommendations in action you can click on the "Upcoming Concerts" page in the Relecloud web app.
-Since the Web API is returning an error for every request you will see that the front-end applied the Retry Pattern up to three times to request the data for this page.
+Since the Web API is returning an error for every request you will see that the front-end applied the Retry pattern up to three times to request the data for this page.
 If you reload the "Upcoming Concernts" page you can see that the Circuit Breaker has detected these errors and that the circuit is now open.
 When the circuit is open there are no new requests sent to the Web API web app for 30 seconds.
 This presents a fail-fast behavior to our users and also reduces the number of requests sent to the unhealthy Web API web app so it has more time to recover.

 > Note that App Insights can take up to a minute to aggregate the data it receives, and failed requests might not appear right away in the Failures view.